yulisun/AGSCC/README.md

 ## Q & A

-If you have any queries, please do not hesitate to contact me (yulisun@mail.ustc.edu.cn ).
+If you have any queries, please do not hesitate to contact me (sunyuli@mail.ustc.edu.cn ).